blocknotes/contents_core/README.md

 #### Structure

-- Including the Editable concern to a model will add `has_many :ec_blocks` relationship (the list of blocks attached to a container) and some utility methods
+- Including the Blocks concern to a model will add `has_many :cc_blocks` relationship (the list of blocks attached to a container) and some utility methods

-- Block: an editable UI component (ex. a text with a title, a slider, a 3 column text widgets, etc.); built with a list of sub blocks (for nested components) and a list of items
+- Block: UI component, a group of items (ex. a text with a title, a slider, a 3 column text widgets, etc.); built with a list of sub blocks (for nested components) and a list of items

 - Item: a single piece of information (ex. a string, a text, a boolean, an integer, a file, etc.)